oracle/bpftune/README.md

 - congestion tuner: auto-tune choice of congestion control algorithm.
   See bpftune-cong (8).
+- neighbour table tuner: auto-tune neighbour table sizes by growing tables when approaching full.
+See bpftune-neigh (8).
 - sysctl tuner: monitor sysctl setting and if it collides with an auto-tuned sysctl value, disable the associated tuner.
 See bpftune-sysctl (8).